snatcoinOfficial/rpc/README.md

 # rpc
-Use Snatcoin in PHP based apps
+Use the Snatcoin [SNAT] cryptocurrency in PHP based apps easier with the following libraries.

 <br><br>

 jsonRPCClient.php